ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

     - **Asymptotic Notation**: relationship between the running time of an algorithm and the size of its inputs

+## Data Structures

+### Technical Question

+- How can I implement, use, and test data structures that support efficient data processing with searching and sorting algorithms?
+- Check out the [course
+  slides](/slides/data-abstraction/data-structures/) for a detailed investigation of these chapters!

+### Reading Assignments

+- Chapter 12 of *Introduction to Computation and Programming Using Python*

+???+ note "Technical Concepts"

+    - **Search Algorithm**: method for finding an item or a group of items in a collection of items
+    - **Search Space**: the collection of items subject to search
+    - **Indirection**: accessing something by first accessing something else that contains a reference to it
+    - **Merge Sort**: sorting algorithm that employs divide-and-conquer approach to sorting data
+    - **Stable Sorting**: process of sorting data such that the order of equal items in an input list are preserved

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you